ashernoel/personal-website/README.md

 # personal-website
-An introductory project for me to get acquainted with Github and store files publicly.
+A personal website to record quotes and publish Science Olympiad resources.